berkley4/ungoogled-chromium-debian/Rust.md

 configuration variables.
 A version matching that of upstream stable rust should suffice.

-Then make sure that SYS_RUST=1 is included in your configuration variable
+Now make sure that SYS_RUST=1 is included in your configuration variables

 ```...
 SYS_RUST=1 ./debian/configure.sh```